koalacoding/yourTetris/README.md

 * Added a grid method : drawing a tetromino square on the grid.
 * Added a grid method : generate new tetromino.
 * Added a grid method to make fall the active tetromino.
+* Added a grid method to generate a new tetromino when the active tetromino cannot fall no more.
+* If a new tetromino cannot be generated because the space is already occupied, game is over.

 ## To do.